Scott County is named for Winfield Scott, who was a United States army officer.

 Contractor: Henson Construction Services Inc.

-Description: The building faces east and is a two story red and buff colored brick structure.
-The building is located on landscaped grounds several miles west of the courthouse.
+Description: The building faces east and is a two story red and buff colored brick and concrete structure.
+The building is located on landscaped grounds several miles west of the courthouse in Huntsville.
 The northwest front has a projecting center section of light red colored brick with a portico and recessed entrance on the north side.
 The main building has yellow colored brick on the upper part and light red colored brick on the lower one-third which has square windows.
 The roof line is flat.
+The building houses the County Circuit Court, County Chancery Court, County Criminal Court, County General Sessions Court and County Juvenile Court of the 8th Judicial District.
 The building is named as the Scott County Justice Complex.
 The project manager was Spirit Architecture Group LLC.

 County Courthouse – Huntsville